technofocus-pte/agntpwrdbsnsprcsatmtndepth/Labguides/Lab 1/Lab 1 - Buildi an agent in Copilot Studio.md

      ![](./media/image20.png)

-     **Note:** Remember, your generated content might appear differently than what's shown in this lab.
+     **Note:** Remember, your generated content might appear differently than what's shown in this lab because it is AI-generated.

      Multiple question nodes, entity selection, and variable naming should also display.
+If the suggested nodes are not generated in the topic then you can add nodes manually by clicking + icon below the existing node and  and creating a new node as required.

      ![A screenshot of a computer AI-generated content may be incorrect.](./media/image21.png)